studersi/test-4/tutorial-8/README.md

     "phase:2,nolog,pass,id:10001,ctl:ruleRemoveTargetById=921180;TX:paramcounter_ARGS_NAMES:ids[]"
 ```

 With this, we have covered these seven highly scoring requests (189 and 231).
-Writing these six rule exclusions was a bit cumbersome, but the script seems to be a real improvement for the process.
+Writing these six rule exclusions was a bit cumbersome, but the script seems to be a real improvement to the process.
 The rest will be faster.
 Promise.

 ###Step 4: Reducing the anomaly score threshold

 We have tuned away the alerts leading to the highest anomaly scores.
-Actually anything above 100 is now gone.
-In a productive setup I would deploy the updated configuration and observe the behaviour a bit.
+Actually, anything above 100 is now gone.
+In a production setup, I would deploy the updated configuration and observe the behaviour a bit.
 If the high scores are really gone, then it is time to reduce the anomaly limit.
 A typical first step is from 1,000 to 100.
-Then we do more rules exlusions, reduce to 50 or so, then to 20, 10 and 5.
-In fact a limit of 5 is really strong (first critical alert blocks a request), but for sites with less security need, a limit of 10 might just be good enough.
+Then we do more rules exclusions, reduce to 50 or so, then to 20, 10 and 5.
+In fact, a limit of 5 is really strong (first critical alert blocks a request), but for sites with less security needs, a limit of 10 might just be good enough.
 Anything above does not really block attackers.

 But before we get there, we need to add few more rule exclusions.